-Sadly, between 2-3 out of every 10 children in Britain diagnosed with cancer will not survive to adulthood.
+Sadly, between 2-3 out of every ten children in Britain diagnosed with cancer will not survive to adulthood.
 Kidscan wants to change this number to zero - children deserve to survive and thrive.

-Despite an advancement in technology, more than 60% of those who survive will suffer from the late-effects of the treatments used to save their lives.
-Children's bodies react differently to adult treatments, and often there are no specialized children's cancer treatments.
-These are extremely harsh and damaging to a child's body - it is therefore important to find safe, new treatments for children.
+Despite advancements in technology, more than 60% of those who survive will suffer from the late-effects of the treatments used to save their lives.
+Children's bodies react differently to adult treatments, and often there are no specialised children's cancer treatments.
+These are extremely harsh and damaging to a child's body - it is, therefore, important to find safe, new treatments for children.

-Depending on the size of the tumor, the first port of call may be surgery which aims to remove the tumor.
-If the tumor is too large or in a difficult position, other treatments such as chemotherapy may be used to reduce the size of the tumor.
+Depending on the size of the tumour, the first port of call may be surgery which aims to remove the tumour.
+If the tumour is too large or in a difficult position, other treatments such as chemotherapy may be used to reduce the size of the tumour.
 If the surgery is not an option other treatments will be used.

 What is Chemotherapy?

 There are many different types of chemotherapy drugs – the dose, type, length of treatment and administration method will be defined by the child’s diagnosis.
-Administration mathods may vary but the most common is intravenously (through the vein).
+Administration methods may vary, but the most common is intravenously (through the vein).